concord-consortium/lara/lara-typescript/src/interactive-api-client/README.md

 ```

 Calling the `setInteractiveState` method returned by the hook will both update the state held inside the hook and
-also send the message to Lara.
-This allows you to use the update the interactive state and use it in your render result.
+also send the message to LARA.
+This means that calling `setInteractiveState` will trigger a new React render of your
+components that use the `useInteractiveState` hook.

 The same applies to other state-based hooks and their setters:
 - `useAuthoredState`